hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_instance.html.markdown

 * `identity` - (Optional) A `identity` block as defined below.
 Changing this forces a new Machine Learning Compute Instance to be created.

-* `ssh_access` - (Optional) A `ssh_access` block as defined below.
+* `ssh` - (Optional) A `ssh` block as defined below.
 Specifies policy and settings for SSH access.
 Changing this forces a new Machine Learning Compute Instance to be created.

 * `subnet_resource_id` - (Optional) Virtual network subnet resource ID the compute nodes belong to.
 Changing this forces a new Machine Learning Compute Instance to be created.